 Seller financing can be a useful tool in a tight credit market, when mortgage loans are hard to come by.
-This alternative type of loan allows home sellers to move a home faster and get a sizable return on the investment.
-And buyers can benefit from less stringent qualifying and down payment requirements, more flexible interest rates, and better loan terms on a home that otherwise might be out of their reach.
+This alternative type of loan allows home sellers to move a home faster and get a sizable return on their real estate investment.
+And buyers can benefit from the typically less stringent qualifying and down payment requirements, more flexible interest rates, and better loan terms.
+A home that seemed out of reach for the buyer might be possible after all.

-Sellers willing to take on the role of financier represent only a small fraction of all sellers—typically well under 10%.
+Only a small fraction of sellers are willing to take on the role of financier—typically well under 10%.
 That's because the deal is not without legal, financial, and logistical hurdles.
 But by taking the right precautions and getting professional help, sellers can reduce the inherent risks.
+Here, we'll discuss:

-In seller financing, the seller takes on the role of the lender.
-Instead of giving cash to the buyer, the seller extends enough credit to the buyer for the purchase price of the home, minus any down payment.
-The buyer and seller sign a promissory note (which contains the terms of the loan).
-They record a mortgage (or "deed of trust" in some states) with the local public records authority.
+In seller financing, the property seller takes on the role of the lender.
+Instead of giving cash directly to the homebuyer, however, the seller extends enough credit for the purchase price of the home, minus any down payment.
+The buyer and seller sign a promissory note containing the loan terms.
+They record a mortgage (or "deed of trust," in some states) with the local public records authority.
 Then the buyer moves into the house and pays back the loan over time, typically with interest.

 These loans are often short term—for example, amortized over 30 years but with a balloon payment due in five years.
-The theory is that, within a few years, the home will have gained enough in value or the buyers' financial situation will have improved enough that they can refinance with a traditional lender.
+The theory is that, within a few years, the home will have gained enough in value or the buyers' financial situation will have improved enough to refinance with a traditional lender.

 From the seller's standpoint, the short time period is also practical.
 Sellers can't count on having the same life expectancy as a mortgage lending institution, nor the patience to wait around for 30 years until the loan is paid off.
 In addition, sellers don't want to be exposed to the risks of extending credit longer than necessary.